405-445-7080

 OKC University, Meinders School of Business Auditorium

-More and more research demonstrates that being in nature fuels our overall mental and physical well-being.
-Gardening is one of the best ways to actively engage with nature and reap these benefits on a regular basis.
+More and more research demonstrated that being in nature fueled our overall mental and physical well-being.
+Gardening was one of the best ways to actively engage with nature and reap these benefits on a regular basis.

-This year’s OKC Gardening School will help you further understand the powerful link between gardens and well-being.
-Speakers will share practical ways to create beautiful, thriving, and low-maintenance gardens.
-Accessible design strategies along with specific tools and equipment to make gardening less physically demanding, at any age, will also be presented.
+This year’s OKC Gardening School held March 9 helped participants further understand the powerful link between gardens and well-being.
+Speakers shared practical ways to create beautiful, thriving, and low-maintenance gardens.
+Accessible design strategies along with specific tools and equipment to make gardening less physically demanding, at any age, were also presented.

-You will leave motivated and knowledgeable about starting a new garden or enhancing your home garden for increased happiness and health.
+Participants left motivated and knowledgeable about starting a new garden or enhancing their home garden for increased happiness and health.

 8:15-9am – Breakfast and Registration